 Regression, validation, PCA, retrieval, decoding, experiments, PyTorch loops, and dataset quality

-Learn reinforcement learning through the damaged-return workflow from earlier lessons.
+Learn reinforcement learning through the access-review workflow from earlier lessons.
 Define an MDP, compute discounted returns and Bellman backups, implement value iteration and Q-learning, model abandonment risk, and connect policy gradients to LLM post-training.

 Turn retrieved evidence into controlled text by implementing stable softmax, sampling filters, constrained decoding, beam search, and reproducible generation audits.